 To increase the rent for a residential property in NSW, you must provide at least 60 days written notice to the tenant.
 However you can’t increase the rent if the lease has not expired, unless the rent increase has been agreed and included in that lease.
 If the tenant feels that the rent is excessive, then they can apply to NCAT (which is the governing body that handles all tenancy related matters) to have the rent reviewed.

-Some investors even after reviewing the rent, just choose to leave the rental as the current rent because they have good tenants that pay rent on time, care for the property and are don’t request a lot of repairs.
+Some property investors even after reviewing the rent, just choose to leave the rental as the current rent because they have good tenants that pay rent on time, care for the property and are don’t request a lot of repairs.
 These investors aim to hold tenants for the longer term, have regular income coming in and maintain a low vacancy with the property or limit the costs associated with finding tenants.